surveybox-io/SurveyBoxSdk-Android/README.md

 Sync your project by clicking on the "Sync Now" button that appears in the toolbar.
 This action ensures that the new dependency is recognized and properly added to your project.

 After performing these steps, the .aar file will be included in your Android project, and you can use its classes, resources, and other assets in your code.
 Remember to rebuild your project to make sure the changes take effect.

+# Requirements

+**Minimum SDK:** The minimum SDK required by the SDK is set to 24 (Android 7.0 Nougat).
+Therefore, the project where you want to install this SDK should have a minimum SDK version of 24 or higher.

+**Compile SDK:** The SDK is compiled against SDK version 33.
+Hence, the project where you want to use this SDK should have the corresponding SDK version installed.

+**Dependencies:** The SDK has several dependencies listed in the dependencies block.
+To use the SDK, the project should include the necessary dependencies in its own Gradle file.
+These dependencies include:

+androidx.core:core-ktx:1.10.1
+androidx.appcompat:appcompat:1.6.1
+com.google.android.material:material:1.9.0
+com.android.volley:volley:1.2.1
+com.google.code.gson:gson:2.9.0
+androidx.navigation:navigation-fragment-ktx:2.5.3
+androidx.navigation:navigation-ui-ktx:2.5.3
+The project should also include testing dependencies for unit testing and UI testing:

+junit:junit:4.13.2 (for unit testing) androidx.test.ext:junit:1.1.5 (for instrumented testing) androidx.test.espresso:espresso-core:3.5.1 (for UI testing) Build Features: The SDK utilizes View Binding, so the project's Gradle file should have viewBinding set to true under the buildFeatures block.

+**Java Version:** The SDK is set to use Java version 1.8.
+Make sure that the project is compatible with Java 1.8.

+By ensuring that the project meets the above requirements, you should be able to successfully install and use this SDK in your project.